| Read Reviews | Write a Review Start Planning Your Custom Safari

 Conservation in Tanzania

 More than a quarter of Tanzania is protected—an outstanding conservation achievement.
-Tourism, much of which is nature-based, accounts for more than 1/6 of the country’s income.
+Tourism, much of which is nature-based, accounts for more than one sixth of the country’s income.
 Yet Tanzania’s parks and reserves are under pressure from poaching and illegal logging, lack of resources for effective management, and other conditions exacerbated by a growing population struggling with poverty.
 Progress continues, however, advanced by education, understanding of local economies, and sustainable development.
 WWF is working with government, local communities and the private sector to protect Udzungwa Mountain National Park, which supports some of the most ancient and diverse biological communities in Africa.
 More than a third of the park’s plant and animal species are endemic, rare and endangered.
 WWF is also working to improve management of the Mara River, a critical water supply in the Mara-Serengeti ecosystem.